heycodingkr/msa-starter-boilerplate-with-node.js/README.md

 This project forked from moleculer framework which is node.js msa framework. it is modifed for creating service for me.

 - Added test code for TDD.
+- Added login/signup for basic pattern of usage.

 ## Getting started